OHSOHYEON00/TIL/JS.md

 # Passed by value and Passed by reference

+Primitive data types are passed by value and non-primitive data types are passed by reference.
+- primitive data types when passed to another variable, are passed by value.
+Instead of just assigning the same address to another variable, the value is passed and new space of memory is created.
+- while passing non-primitive data types, the assigned operator directly passes the address (reference).

 # Higher Order Functions

 Higher-order functions operate on other functions, either by taking them as arguments or by returning them, as a function could be an argument or return values.